 I probably danced through my entire youth.
-I was raised in Rome but found my real passion with circus when I moved to Paris ten years ago.
-I trained as an aerial acrobat at the Flogab school with Florence Delahaye and in physical theatre with the two year Jacques Lecoq school.
-Aerial silks and clowning became my principal disciplines.
+I was raised in Rome but found my real passion with physical theatre and circus when I moved to Paris ten years ago.

 I specialised in physical theatre with the two year École Internationale de Théâtre Jacques Lecoq school and trained as an aerial acrobat with Florence Delahaye, and later Eliane Domanski.

 My learning experience took in cabarets, equestrian or big top shows, and amusement parks across France and the UK: La Folie Douce, Parc Astérix, Minuit Production…